sulu/SuluCommunityBundle/Resources/doc/5-registration.md

 ## template

-The template contains the form and mostly the success message.
+The template contains the form and the success message.

 **Example Template**: